Get the Facts

 The one-size-fits-all ratios, imposed regardless of a hospital’s size, location or the individual needs of its patients, would result in longer wait times, reduced patient services and higher operating costs within every hospital across the state.

-Our healthcare system can’t afford the price tag for this unproven proposal, projected at well over $800 million annually.
+Our healthcare system can’t afford the price tag for this unproven proposal, projected at over $1 billion annually.
 If this ballot question is approved by voters, many of our state’s financially vulnerable community hospitals will be forced to close.

 To meet the staggering cost of this unfunded rigid mandate, hospitals would have to cut vital community health programs such as cancer screenings, opioid treatment and prevention, early childhood intervention, domestic violence programs and pre- and post-natal care.